 Taxation - The recognition of deferred tax assets, particularly in respect of tax losses, is based upon management's judgement that it is probable that there will be taxable profits in the relevant legal entity or tax group which will utilise the assets in the future.
 In respect of tax losses, the time expiry period, if any, is also taken into account in the analysis.
 The Group assesses the availability of future taxable profits using the five year projections as used for impairment reviews, together with other available forecasts.
-The predictability of income streams is also taken into account in the recognition and where profits are highly predictable beyond the five year projections, profits from subsequent periods are taken into account in the recognition of deferred tax assets.
+The predictability of income streams is also taken into account in the recognition of deferred tax assets.
 The longest period of forecasts used to calculate deferred tax recovery is nine years.
 Where there is some uncertainty around profits in five year projections and a period of five years or less to the time expiry of the losses exists, the profits used to calculate a deferred tax asset are amended to reflect management's judgement of the higher probability profit streams within those forecasts.
 The intention is to avoid the recognition of a deferred tax asset that is not ultimately recovered.
 Provisions have been recognised where necessary in respect of any uncertain tax positions in the Group and are based upon management's assessment of the potential outcomes of the relevant discussions with the tax authorities.